-I handed over the wad of paperwork together with my new passport, and a passport-size mug shot of my very tired and haggard-looking face.
+I hand over the wad of paperwork together with my new passport, and a passport-size mug shot of my very tired and haggard-looking face.
 This photo was taken the day after I arrived in Oz, following the 48+ hour flight saga.

 Ever get the feeling that the universe is against you?
 Planets are not aligned?
-All those bad clichés?
+All those really bad clichés?

-I am feeling very much like this at the moment!
+I’m feeling very much like this at the moment!

 “Time and tide wait for no man…”

-- Tamarind Tree (Shop 1, 286 Hawthorne Road, Hawthorne) – Delicious and authentic Thai food is served at good prices (Entrée $3.9+; Mains $12.90+; Desserts $4+), especially for up-market Hawthorne.
+Try shop 1, 286 Hawthorne Road, Hawthorne for delicious and authentic Thai food served at good prices (Entrée $3.9+, Mains $12.90+, Desserts $4+), especially for up-market Hawthorne.

 This chic café has only been open a few months.
 A waffle was served cold so the owner delivered a tray of Melting Moments to our table Gratis, to make up for the cold waffle – excellent service!
 The ever-illusive real leaf tea is also served here – I’m impressed.

 Take-away Sushi shops are on almost every block in the city and the Sushi on sale is fresh, delicious, and cheap.
 Depending on where you shop, a Sushi roll costs from AUD$2.50-$3.50 for all sorts of ingredients and types.
 I crave for Brisbane’s Sushi when I’m overseas.